-A liberal arts education at Morris is an ideal foundation for a career—especially one in sustainability.
+A Morris education is an ideal foundation for any career—especially one in sustainability

 - Critical thinking

 - Problem solving

 Sustainability is an important part of our academic offerings and is integrated into most of our disciplines.
 In fact, more than three-fourths of them have a sustainability-related course.

 - There are two majors devoted to the environment, Environmental Science and Environmental Studies, which cover policy, economics, and cultural issues.

 - We build climate and carbon literacy into many of our courses and co-curricular activities.
 Environmental policy issues are addressed in courses across varied disciplines.
 We also make ample use of the renewable energy resources on campus.